rushil-ambati/track-driver-ai/docs/docs.md

 <img src="img/design/nvidia_dave-2-arch.png" alt="Neural Network Architecture" style="zoom:50%;" />

-The optimiser I will be using to train this network is the “adaptive moment estimation”, or “Adam” algorithm.
+The optimiser I will use to train this network is the “adaptive moment estimation”, or “Adam” algorithm.
 This algorithm has become more popular in recent years on Deep NNs and is very efficient.

 The activation functions used here are “eLU” (*not to be confused with ReLU*), but the reason for this decision will not be discussed in much further detail here since they are beyond the scope of the project.
 It is related to the vanishing and exploding gradient problems.